-We are proud of our alumni and friends and want to stay in touch
+We are proud of our community and want to stay in touch

-This statement explains how the College ("we" and "our") handles and uses data we collect about our alumni and our past, current and future supporters ("you" and "your").
-In broad terms, we use your data to keep in touch with you as alumni (and life-long members of the College) and supporters, in order to keep you appraised of our activities and developments, to provide services to you, and to identify ways in which you can support us, through donations and/or other forms of financial and non-financial support.
+This statement explains how the College ("we" and "our") handles and uses data we collect about our alumni and our past, current and future supporters including non-alumni with whom we have reasonable grounds for establishing a relationship ("you" and "your").
+In broad terms, we use your data to keep in touch with you as alumni (and life-long members of the College) and supporters (including non-alumni), in order to keep you appraised of our activities and developments, to provide services to you, and to identify ways in which you can support us, through donations and/or other forms of financial and non-financial support.

 The College is currently considering the implications of national changes to data protection legislation, and the obligations of the Colleges to you in helping you understand further how and why we process your personal data.